0LNetworkCommunity/libra-legacy-v6/developers.libra.org/website/blog/2020-02-28-libra-core-roadmap-3.md

 - Complete VM file format cleanup
 - VM versioning implementation
 - Basic debugging support
-- Libra Upgrade protocol
+- Diem Upgrade protocol

 **5) Collaborate with documentation engineering team to produce developer content**

-To address developer interest in Move and the Libra project, we will share additional content about key considerations for client developers and conceptual overviews of the system.
-This content focus aligns to our wallet developer effort and content requests we have received from the Libra Developer Community.
+To address developer interest in Move and the Diem project, we will share additional content about key considerations for client developers and conceptual overviews of the system.
+This content focus aligns to our wallet developer effort and content requests we have received from the Diem Developer Community.
 Topics we will cover include wallets, wallet types, and custody.

 ## Track our progress

-Be sure to follow our progress on GitHub, where we've posted a [Kanban board](https://github.com/orgs/libra/projects/1#card-28078342) of roadmap projects.
+Be sure to follow our progress on GitHub, where we've posted a [Kanban board](https://github.com/orgs/diem/projects/1#card-28078342) of roadmap projects.